 The chronic form of the hepatitis C virus (HCV) has been shown to be a risk factor for the development of both type 1 and type 2 diabetes.
-And people with diabetes are likely to have a of chronic HCV.
+And people with diabetes are likely to have a

 The most common way to get the hepatitis C virus is through exposure to infected blood.
 This can happen by:

 - injecting drugs with a syringe previously used by an infected person

 - sharing a personal hygiene item, like a razor, used by an infected person